 IX.
 Employees of the District shall fully comply with and successfully complete the treatment directed by the District’s E.A.P. when the employee is being disciplined for violation of this Rule.
 Failure to do so shall result in termination of employment.

 XI.
-Any employee convicted of violating a criminal drug statute must notify the Assistant Superintendent of Human Resources or designee no later than one business day after the conviction.
+Any employee convicted of violating a criminal drug statute must notify the Associate Superintendent of Human Resources or his/her designee no later than one (1) business day after the conviction.
 Failure to timely notify is grounds for termination of employment.

 XII.
 The District will utilize the following counseling and education services: